-All Linux installers are provided as the "advanced" server installer only.
+Linux installers are provided as the "advanced" server installer only.
 The Linux installer is tuned for each distribution:

-- First, users must run the installer as an administrator on the target machine (virtual or physical).
+- Launch the installer with administrative rights ("sudo") on the a host machine (virtual or physical).
 See details here.

-- Next, users are asked to choose a location for the product installation after accepting the EULA.
-Choose a location with enough space for the installation files (approx 1.8Gb)
+- Choose a directory location for the product installation after accepting the EULA (approx 2.5Gb for the entire installation)

-- After choosing installation locations, the user is prompted whether to install the entire product on a single machine or to choose different components to install (for multi-server deployments).
+- Select to install the entire product on a single machine or to choose different components to install (click here for multi-server deployments).

 - If a multi-server setup is chosen, the user will only be prompted to provide the first-user credentials when the system recognizes that the minimum requisite servers have been installed on the network.
 This is the Web Server, Run Time Engine and Router.